-Emerald Lake is a hidden gem located in the very middle of Yoho National park.
-We stumbled upon it on the way back to Seattle and were surprised how underrated it is!
+We stumbled upon it on the way back from Banff National Park to Seattle and were surprised how underrated it is!
 Just 40 min away from the famous Lake Louise, it draws only a tiny percent of the crowds (Lake Louise gets as many as 15,000 visitors a day).

 Same lake, an hour and a half later: